raven-community/bs58/README.md

 [![build status](https://travis-ci.org/cryptocoinjs/bs58.svg)](https://travis-ci.org/cryptocoinjs/bs58)

 JavaScript component to compute base 58 encoding.
-This encoding is typically used for crypto currencies such as Bitcoin.
+This encoding is typically used for crypto currencies such as Ravencoin.

 **Note:** If you're looking for **base 58 check** encoding, see: [https://github.com/bitcoinjs/bs58check](https://github.com/bitcoinjs/bs58check), which depends upon this library.